 The Jabra Elite 65t is by far the best pair of truly wireless earbuds we've come across.
 Taking cues from the Apple AirPods with a convenient charging/carrying case, then adding superior sound, water resistance, and a more secure fit, these earbuds can handle everything from long runs to relaxing on the couch.
 The Elite 65t also employs multiple microphones to make phone calls sound superb.
-If you're looking for truly wireless earbuds we still think th lack of rubber on the Apple AirPods makes them more comfortable for wearing on long plane rides.
-But if you want a truly wireless pair that can keep up with your workout, or just aren't satisfied with teh sound quality of Apple earbuds, the Elite 65t is clearly superior.
+If you're looking for truly wireless earbuds for traveling we still think the lack of rubber on the Apple AirPods makes them more comfortable for wearing on long plane rides.
+But if you want a truly wireless pair that can keep up with your workout, or just aren't satisfied with the sound quality of Apple earbuds, the Elite 65t is clearly superior.

 Jabra Elite 65t Review

 Pros: Great sound quality, secure fit, great for working out

 Cons: Expensive, relatively short battery life

 Compare to Similar Products